sjqlwy/Klipper-Adaptive-Flow/README.md

 | **PC / Nylon** | **270°C** | 300°C | **Warning:** Revo max is 300°C. Ensure `max_temp` in config allows this. |
 | **TPU** | **230°C** | 240°C | Auto-Flow is usually disabled for TPU to prevent foaming. |

+> [!NOTE]
+> **Manufacturer Ratings vs. High Speed:**
+> If your filament box says "210-230°C", pick the **highest number (230°C)** as your Base Temp in the slicer.
+>
+> High-speed printing reduces the time the plastic has to absorb heat.
+Using the lower end of the rating will cause cold-extrusion/delamination on High Flow hotends like the Revo.

 ## 📊 Hardware Limits: 40W vs 60W

 This script functions by commanding a **Temperature Spike** during high-speed moves.
 For this to work, your heater must have **"Headroom"** (unused power capacity).
 If your heater is already running at 100% power just to maintain the base temperature, the script cannot add more heat, and the temperature will drop.